 This settlement appears to be having troubles keeping up to date.
-It is obviously a trailer park but most of the 37 mobile homes are not suitable for use.
-Around 15 of the trailers are still in use.
+It is obviously a trailer park but most of it's 37 mobile homes are not suitable for use.
+Around 15 of their trailers are still in use.
+That's an estimate or guess.
 Before 2011, only 15 housing units (almost all are mobile homes) were located here.
-Using google earths historical imagery, by 2011 the number of mobile homes increased dramatically.
-Besides the trailers, there are another 13 housing units nearby.
-That does not include the few farms in that region.
-About 1.5 miles southeast of this settlement is a small lake with the name Lost Lake.
-It is within Sugar Bush Township which had a population of 537 according to the 2000 census.
-Indians make up 27% of the townships population but 36% when including Mexicans and mixed bloods.
-The population of this settlement is probably between 30 and 50.
-Below are several google earth photos of Trailer Park Village or Lost Lake, White Earth Reservation.
+Using google earths historical imagery, by 2011 it's number of mobile homes increased dramatically.
+Besides trailers, there are another 13 housing units nearby.
+That does not include a few farms in that region.
+About 1.5 miles southeast of this settlement is a small lake with a name of Lost Lake.
+Population of this settlement is probably between 30 and 50.
+It could be an area used to store old or outdated mobile homes.
+WER leaders must organize this community, name it and construct new housing units.
+Below are several google earth photos of Trailer Park Village or Lost Lake (in Ojibway Lost Lake is pronounced as Ba-na-di-si Ga-miiz - past tense of lose in Ojibway is banadisi), Minnesota and links to other White Earth Reservation communities.